Justice-Reaper/Justice-Reaper.github.io/_posts/en/2025-03-05-integrating-backstage-azure-devops.md

 9. [Final Test](#final-test)
 10. [Conclusion](#conclusion)

-💡 **Note**: Having Entra ID as an IDP is not a prerequisite for working with Azure DevOps.
+> **Note**: Having Entra ID as an IDP is not a prerequisite for working with Azure DevOps.
 However, it is common for both solutions to be used in a Microsoft environment.
+{: .prompt-tip }

 For this post, I created a new project in Azure DevOps called Backstage, where we will store our Backstage template, Terraform code, and the yaml file to create our pipeline.

-⚠️ **Attention**: I will assume that you already know how to create a project, repository, and use the minimum necessary git commands.
+>⚠️**Attention**: I will assume that you already know how to create a project, repository, and use the minimum necessary git commands.
+{: .prompt-warning}

 [In this link](https://backstage.io/docs/integrations/azure/locations) you can check the Backstage documentation for this integration.
 Backstage supports the use of managed identity, service principal, and PAT.
 For the purpose of this post, I will use PAT as it is simpler.